ACC SCS Funded Online & In-Person Weekly Trauma Sensitive Yoga Groups & Day Retreats

 JESSICA

 Jessica leads our TSY sessions.
 She has been practicing yoga for nearly 3 decades and has trained in Trauma Center Trauma Sensitive Yoga (TCTSY), Expressive Art Therapy, Somatic Movement Therapy, Dance Movement Therapy, and Restorative Movement Psychotherapy for survivors of trauma.
-She is currently working toward her Master of Dance Movement therapy and is passionate about facilitating a personalised approach for each person in a way that is unique to their body, mind, history, and hopes.
+She is currently working toward her Master of Dance Movement therapy and is writing her thesis on body-based/somatic approaches to working with trauma, PTSD and Complex PTSD.
+Jess has been working with trauma survivors for the past 7 years, both 1:1 and in group settings.
+She is passionate about creating and facilitating in trauma-informed spaces where diversity, choice, and agency are held in the highest esteem.

 AMY